-A project or assignment on which a student violates these policies will be rejected.
+A project or assignment on which a student violates these policies will be rejected without option to resubmit.
 Repeated offenses will be handled through the college's official disciplinary procedures.

 LATE ASSIGNMENTS.
 Projects have no due date except that all projects must be turned in by the last day of classes.
 No projects will be accepted after midnight between Apr 29 and Apr 30.
 No credit will be given for late work on other kinds of assignments.